switch41/Redact/README.md

 # RE-DACT: Advanced Document Redaction Tool

-RE-DACT is a powerful, user-friendly document redaction tool designed to protect sensitive information in various document formats.
+RE-DACT is a powerful, user-friendly document redaction tool designed by **Team Rookie** to protect sensitive information in various document formats.
 With its modern interface and comprehensive feature set, it provides an efficient way to redact personal information, business data, and other sensitive content.

 ## Features